-Multi-bike insurance could be the most efficient and cost effective cover if you own several motorbikes.
+Multi-bike insurance could be the most efficient and cost effective cover if you own several motorcycles.

-If you want to ride your motorbike on UK roads, having insurance is a legal requirement.
+If you want to ride your motorcycle on UK roads, having insurance is a legal requirement.

 It’s common for bikers to own more than one bike, as often enthusiasts will have several bikes for different purposes.

 This means that insurance premiums and general ownership can be an even more expensive venture.

 However multi-bike insurance is a cost effective way of getting multiple motorcycles insured on one policy.